HKUST-KnowComp/SubeventWriter/README.md

 ```
 python process_eval.py --gen_path  /path/to/output/
 ```
-If you have multiple runs, like grid searching learning rates.
+If you have multiple runs, like grid searching learning rates with the following folder structure:
-Let's assume the folder structure is:
 ```
 /common_path/bart_base_1e-5
 /common_path/bart_base_5e-5
 /common_path/bart_base_1e-4
 ```
-The following command will find all runs in the folder `/common_path/`.
+the following command will find all runs in the folder `/common_path/`.
-Print their performance, compare them and point out the best one according to the sum of all metrics.
+The command will print their performance, compare them and point out the best one according to the sum of all metrics.
 ```